Feb. 15, 2021

 Speaking about getting your name out: Search publicly.
-Post on LinkedIn and other social networks that you are looking and what your terms are.
+Post on LinkedIn and other social networks that you are looking for and what your terms are.
 You’ll be surprised about how many companies could use an intern.

 Need help with your CV or career development?
 Feel free to reach out to one of our mentors

-If you’re lucky, you might already be close to getting an internship
+If you’re lucky, you might already be close to getting an internship.

 Against popular belief, cold emailing to ask for internships can work - especially at big companies.
 But you need to find the right contact person.